 An analysis of English Premier League results

-In the following charts, a goal difference of (say) (2) represents a score of 0-2 or 1-3 or 2-4 etc; a positive goal difference of 1, 2, 3 etc indicates a home win, while a difference of 0 represents a draw whatever the score.
+In the following charts, a goal difference of (say) (2) represents an away win with a score of 0-2 or 1-3 or 2-4 etc; a positive goal difference of 1, 2, 3 etc indicates a home win, while a difference of 0 represents a draw whatever the score.

 This season, I have watched too many games where the statistics are at odds with the actual entertainment value.
 I have, therefore, decided to show only whether a team is under or over performing according to the statistics.